mtoensing/simpletoc/readme.txt

 2. SimpleTOC in the post.
 3. Simple but powerful.
 Customize each TOC as you like.
 4. Control the maximum depth of the headings.
-5. Style SimpleTOC with Gutenbergs native group styling options.
+5. SimpleTOC styled with Gutenbergs native group styles.
 6. SimpleTOC Advanced Features
+7. Gutenberg Heading block: Set a custom anchor

 == Credits ==